craigbarnes/dte/docs/contributing.md

 Issues
 ------

-* Check for existing [issues] before opening a new one.
+* Search for existing [issues] before opening new ones.
 * Include any relevant error messages as Markdown [code blocks].
-* Avoid linking to external paste services.
 * Include relevant system information (as printed by `make vars`).
-* If suggesting new features, mention *at least* one real-world use case in the opening description.
+* If suggesting new features:
+  * Mention at least one real-world use case in the opening description.
+  * Search [`TODO.md`] first.
+Feel free to open issues for features already mentioned there, but only if there's something substantive to discuss.

 Merge Requests
 --------------